Rutgers logo

 Industry & Student Connections

-The unit is organized into two teams:
+The unit is comprised of two teams:

 career fair